Vidyut-NITS/Vidyut/README.md

-We have performed Data Augmentation by first rescaling image to 224x224 and normalising the images.
+We have first rescaled the images to 224x224 and normalised them.

-For training images we have performed additional data augmentation as dataset is too small.
+For training images we have performed additional data augmentation as dataset is very small.

 ## 🔀 Methodology